cybertraining-dsc/su21-reu-372/project/index.md

 this tutorial will preform topic modeling in Hashimoto and thyroiditys data specifically Tyroiditis data.csv and Hashimoto data.csv found in silo breaker software.
 From this sample data we are going to used some functions from libraries like pandas, re, WordCloud, gensim., etc. all the libraries used can be found in the requiremts.

 we are going to used df_hsmto to define our data set with a name.

-pd.read_csv() fuction help us to identify the path where the data is stored in the computer in this case the path used was ("C:/Users/sheim/OneDrive/Desktop/AI Research/Hashimoto data.csv")
+pd.read_csv() fuction from pandas library help us to identify the path where the data is stored in the computer in this case the path used was ("C:/Users/sheim/OneDrive/Desktop/AI Research/Hashimoto data.csv")

-Using -- df_hsmto -- line of code we are going to be able to see the information that is inside of the data
+Using -- df_hsmto -- line of code we are going to be able to see the information that is inside of the data.

-We can use this -- df_tyrdts.drop(columns=['Id', 'ClusterId', 'Language', 'LastUpdated','CreatedDate','FirstReported'], axis=1) -- line of code to drop any columns that we are not interesting in to focus only in what we are loking for
+We can use this -- df_tyrdts.drop(columns=['Id', 'ClusterId', 'Language', 'LastUpdated','CreatedDate','FirstReported'], axis=1) -- line of code to drop any columns that we are not interesting in to focus only in what we are looking for.

-then we can use -- df_tyrdts.head() -- to display what we get after droping some of the columns
+then we can use -- df_tyrdts.head() -- to display what we get after dropping some of the columns.

-We use re library which is a regular expression function that allws us to clean text.
+We use re library which is a regular expression function that allows us to clean text, check for matches etc.

+Using the function df_hsmto['Description_processed'] = \
+df_hsmto['Description'].map(lambda x: re.sub('[,\.!?]', '', x))
+we can remove punctuations.

+using the function df_hsmto['Description_processed'] = \
+df_hsmto['Description_processed'].map(lambda x: x.lower())
+we convert title to lower case.

+and using the function df_hsmto['Description_processed'].head() we can display the data showing all the change we made above.

+Worldcloud the library we are going to be using next.
+With this library we can represent text data, so basically the size of each word indicates the frequency and importance in which the word is used in the document.

+With the function long_string = ','.join(list(df_hsmto['Description_processed'].values)) we can join the different processes titles together.

+with wordcloud = WordCloud(background_color="white", max_words=5000, contour_width=3, contour_color='steelblue') we create a worldCloud object
+for instance

 ## 3. Using Images